 How did Auree begin?

-My career began in the West End working at Nigel Milne surrounded by beautiful vintage jewelry, before moving on to a number of different ecommerce brands.
-What began as a small start-up around a kitchen table in South West London has quickly turned into a successful jewelry company with a loyal customer base.
+My career began in the West End working at Nigel Milne surrounded by beautiful vintage jewellery, before moving on to a number of different ecommerce brands.
+What began as a small start-up around a kitchen table in South West London has quickly turned into a successful jewellery company with a loyal customer base.

 Have you always been interested in fashion?

-It isn’t an outfit without some jewelry.
+It isn’t an outfit without some jewellery.
 Pierced ears without earrings look like they have been forgotten.
 A bare neckline looks empty and a hand without rings is missing out.
-Jewelry lets you say something about your personality.
+Jewellery lets you say something about your personality.

 What have been the highest and lowest points on your journey so far?